-So in this article, I will answer this question and other similar questions that I’ve received.
+So, in this article, I will answer this question and other similar questions I’ve received.

 What Is Social Medium?

 By 2025, Statista predicts that 4.41 billion people will be on social media, up from 3.78 billion in 2021.
-While it is ubiquitous in America and Europe, Asian countries like Indonesia lead the list of social media usage.
+While ubiquitous in America and Europe, Asian countries like Indonesia use social media.

 Is Social Media a Media or Medium?

-But social media is not just for people.
+But social media usage is not just for people.
 Organisations have also tapped into it to use it to promote their causes.
 Therefore, we now have social media marketing.
-Social media marketing involves connecting with your target audience through social media platforms.
-An active social media presence is increasingly vital for businesses, so they now use social networks to build their brand, increase sales, and drive website traffic.
+Social media marketing involves having a social media strategy focused on connecting with your target audience through social media platforms.
+An active social media presence is increasingly vital for businesses, so they now use social media apps to build their brand, increase sales, and drive website traffic.

 What Is the Difference Between Social Media and Media?

 When we talk of media, what readily comes to mind is newspapers, television and radio.
-These are ubiquitous, and so we often refer them to as old/traditional media.
-Traditional media is physical and capital intensive.
+These are ubiquitous, so we often refer to them as old/traditional media.
+Traditional media is physical and capital-intensive.
 The high cost of production and distribution characterises it.

 So now that we know what traditional media is, what about new media?
-This article characterises new media by its digital-first nature and its low physical costs of production and distribution.
+This article characterises new media by its digital-first nature and low physical production and distribution costs.
 New media formats include: